 - We have a guide to the best safari camera, to help you choose the right gear for you and your budget.
 We also have a guide to photography bean bags for safari you might consider checking out.

-- I have a guide to my favourite photo editing applications, as well as the best alternatives to Lightroom
+- I have a guide to my favourite photo editing applications, as well as the best alternatives to Lightroom.

 - Wildlife photography can often result in noisy images.
-See my guide to the best noise reduction software for some ideas on how to get the best out of your photos even when they might be a bit noisy
+See my guide to the best noise reduction software for some ideas on how to get the best out of your photos even when they might be a bit noisy.

 - We have a guide to how to use a compact camera, how to use a DSLR camera, and how to use a mirrorless camera.
-We also have a guide to how a DSLR works
+We also have a guide to how a DSLR works.

 - Knowing how to compose a great photo is a key photography skill.
-See our guide to composition in photography for lots of tips on this subject
+See our guide to composition in photography for lots of tips on this subject.

 - We have a guide to what depth of field is and when you would want to use it.

-- We are big fans of getting the most out of your digital photo files, and do to that you will need to shoot in RAW.
-See our guide to RAW in photography to understand what RAW is, and why you should switch to RAW as soon as you can if your camera supports it.
+- We are big fans of getting the most out of your digital photo files, and to do that you’ll need to shoot in RAW.
+See our guide to RAW in photography to understand what RAW is, and why you should switch to it as soon as you can if your camera supports it.

 - You’re going to need something to run your photo editing software on.
 See our guide to the best laptops for photo editing for some tips on what to look for.

 - If you’re looking for more advice on specific tips for different scenarios, we also have you covered.
-See our guide to Northern Lights photography, long exposure photography, fireworks photography, tips for taking photos of stars, and cold weather photography.
+See our guides to Northern Lights photography, long exposure photography, fireworks photography, tips for taking photos of stars, and cold weather photography.

-- Color accuracy is important for photography – see our guide to monitor calibration to ensure your screen is set up correctly.
+- Colour accuracy is important for photography.
+See our guide to monitor calibration to ensure your screen is set up correctly.

-- If you’re looking for a great gift for a photography loving friend or family member (or yourself!), take a look at our photography gift guide,
+- If you’re looking for a great gift for a photography loving friend or family member (or yourself!), take a look at our photography gift guide.

 - If you’re in the market for a new camera, we have a detailed guide to the best travel cameras, as well as specific guides for the best cameras for hiking and backpacking, the best compact camera, best bridge camera, best mirrorless camera and best DSLR camera.
 We also have a guide to the best camera lenses.

-- If you want a camera or lens, but the prices are a bit high, see our guide to where to buy used cameras and camera gear for some budget savings options.
+- If you want a camera or lens but the prices are a bit high, see our guide to where to buy used cameras and camera gear for some budget saving options.

-- We have a guide to why you need a tripod, a guide to choosing a travel tripod, and a round-up of our favourite travel tripods
+- We have a guide to why you need a tripod, a guide to choosing a travel tripod, and a round-up of our favourite travel tripods.

 Looking to Improve Your Photography?